emagiz/emdocs/mds/microlearning/microlearning-topic-and-topic-properties.md

 ## 2. Key concepts
 This micro learning centers around topics and the properties of these topics.
 With topic we mean: A category/feed name to which event records are stored and published.
-With topic properties we mean:
+With topic properties we mean: A piece of the whole configuration of a topic

 Knowing what topics are and which properties of these topics you can and should think about before creating them is a crucial part of succesfully implementing a event streaming pattern via the eMagiz platform.

 With regards to the properties of a topic there are two crucial properties that can significantly impact the cost of your implementation.
 These properties are:

 - Retention Hours
 - Retention Bytes